DennaGherlyn/valetudo-dreame-glados-voicepack/README.md

 # GLaDOS voice pack builder

-Give some personality to your Xiaomi vacuum by creating your own GLaDOS voice pack.
+Give some personality to your Dreame vacuum by creating your own GLaDOS voice pack.

 The script reads the text from the csv file in GLaDOS' voice and packages it for upload to your vacuum.
 It's been tested with a gen1 running [Valetudo](https://valetudo.cloud/) but should also work with other generations and with other ways of installing the voice pack.
 Especially combined with some [original samples](http://www.portal2sounds.com/#w=glados) it can lead to some cool results.

 Want to hear what she sounds like first?
 Check out [GLaDOS voice generator](https://glados.c-net.org/).

+These scripts are based on the work of [arner](https://github.com/arner/roborock-glados) and [mic-e](https://github.com/mic-e/valetudo-glados).
+I heavily modifed `01-speak.sh` to make it more flexible and added `00-transscribe.sh` for making the initial generation of the necessary voice lines for different vacuum models easier.

 ## I'm not creative, just give me a voice pack!